Ship at high volumes? Ship large items like furniture, fragile ones like ceramics, or large, fragile ones like flat-screen TVs?

 - Peak season price spikes.
 Peak season hits when businesses ship at higher volumes to make sure their supply is ready for the holiday shopping season.
 For FCL, peak season is typically between August-November.

 - Holiday delays.
 Shippers from China need to account for the Chinese New Year, usually in February, and Golden Week in fall, which are week-long holidays that impact demand and prices.
 Wherever your origin and destination, make sure to check the local calendar for important holidays.

-FCL rates & prices throughout the year
+FCL rates & prices year over year

-It’s worth noting that LCL prices are not subject to the same price fluctuations as FCL, instead remaining largely stable throughout the year.
+It’s worth noting that LCL prices are not typically subject to the same price fluctuations as FCL, instead remaining largely stable throughout the year.
 This is mostly due to the fact that pricing structures for LCL and FCL are very different: in an FCL shipment, the majority of the cost comes from the actual sea journey, whereas for LCL, the most significant costs cover loading and unloading.
 That means that for LCL, actual freight price changes are not as impactful.

-Additional costs & fees for FCL shipments
+Additional FCL costs & fees

 If you’re shipping to an Amazon FBA warehouse, make sure to account for a few things to minimize costs: